-Permits Foundation promotes the best practice of an ‘open’ work permit or authorisation for legally resident expatriate partners.
+Permits Foundation promotes the best practice of an ‘open’ work permit or authorisation for legally resident partners of international employees.
 This gives them immediate access to the employment market for the same duration as the main work permit holder, once they have obtained their accompanying family member residence status.
 They can then apply for jobs freely, and take temporary project work or part-time work, without the uncertainty and time consuming bureaucracy of a work permit application.
 It also reduces bureaucracy for the authorities and helps employers fill urgent and temporary vacancies.

 Successes and challenges

-We have created a global overview which, for simplicity, divides these countries into three groups:
+Our World Map provides a global overview which, for simplicity divides these countries into three groups:

 In practice, the situation is more complex and there are variations within each group.
 Even within the best practice group, partner employment authorisation may only apply to specific visa types and not all countries recognise unmarried or same-sex partners.
 The USA, for example, gives work authorisation to the married spouses of intra-company transferees, treaty traders and some H1Bs but not to other highly skilled visa categories.
 In Ireland, spouses and partners of critical skills permit holders can access employment but not dependants of ICTs.
 This very complexity is an additional hurdle for international organisations and the employees they need to transfer for business reasons.

 So, there is still much to be done and we have set up local sponsor networks for example in India and South Africa to expand on the work that we do from our international base in the Netherlands.
 Local steering committees also help us to plan an approach to the government ministries, taking the political, economic and social climate into account.